-W. DAVID KELTON is a Professor in the Department of Operations, Business Analytics, and Information Systems at the University of Cincinnati, where he has also served as MS program director and acting department head.
+W. DAVID KELTON is a Professor Emeritus in the Department of Operations, Business Analytics, and Information Systems at the University of Cincinnati, where he has also served as M.S. program director and acting department head; he is also a Visiting Professor of Operations Research at the Naval Postgraduate School.
 He received a B.A. in mathematics from the University of Wisconsin-Madison, an M.S. in mathematics from Ohio University, and M.S. and Ph.D. degrees in industrial engineering from Wisconsin.
 He has also been a faculty member at Kent State, The University of Michigan, the University of Minnesota, and Penn State.
-Visiting posts have included the Naval Postgraduate School, the University of Wisconsin-Madison, the Institute for Advanced Studies in Vienna, and the Warsaw School of Economics.
+Additional visiting posts have included the Institute for Advanced Studies in Vienna, and the Warsaw School of Economics.
 He is a Fellow of INFORMS, IIE, and the University of Cincinnati Graduate School.